 To be eligible, an applicant must be:

-- a Dependent Child of an Employee within the Operations (includes Emergency Management, Facilities & Energy Services, Human Resources & Organizational Effectiveness, Technology Services, Transportation Services, University Police Department and administrative personnel in Operations);
+- A Dependent Child of an Employee within the Operations (including Emergency Management, Environmental Health and Safety, Facilities and Energy Services, Technology Services, Transportation Services, University Center and Special Events, University Police Department and administrative personnel in Operations) and select collaborative units (including Human Resources and Organizational Effectiveness and Risk, Ethics and Compliance);

 Application